dev-loki/europython2024-python-unplugged-slides/chapter03_summarization.md

 ) -> Statistics:
     all_books = list(books)

+    """
+    Now we create 3 "references" of the generator
+    """
-    """Now we create 3 "references" of the generator""" books_1, books_2, books_3 = tee(books, n=3)
+    books_1, books_2, books_3 = tee(books, n=3)

     return Statistics(